 Use large print and other formats.

 Isn’t it uncomfortable when you need to squint to read the fine print at the bottom of a document?
 We’ve all been there.
-But many people with visual impairments deal with it on a regular basis, not just when reading that super small fine print!
+But many people with visual impairments deal with it regularly, not just when reading that super small fine print!

 So, what is a fundraiser to do?
 Consider creating another version of your message with larger, bolder text that makes it easy for even those with poor eyesight to read.

 It is also a good idea to offer alternate formats of your written communications.
-Consider sending a Braille version of your appeal to donors who are blind or visually impaired.
+Consider creating a Braille version of your appeal for donors who are blind or visually impaired.

 And make sure your emails and website are compatible with screen-reading and magnification software!

-In all of these instances, donors who benefit from your efforts to be ADA compliant will appreciate that you’ve taken the time to accommodate their needs and make them feel like a part of your community.
+In all these instances, donors who benefit from your efforts to be ADA-compliant will appreciate that you’ve taken the time to accommodate their needs and make them feel like a part of your community.

 Repurpose your existing communications.